SALE

 When a primary residence or a room in it is rented out for the short term, they are defined as Limited Lodging and require a Limited Lodging Operator License.
 Limited lodging operators must live in the residence for at least half of the year.

-When you rent a property or unit that is not your primary residence, you need a Rental License.
+When you rent a property, entire home or unit that is not your primary residence, you need a Rental License.

 An image of the rental license application that short-term rental hosts renting a property other than their primary residence must submit to the city for approva.

-If you make reservations or collect payment on behalf of a limited lodging operator, you need a Limited Lodging and Hotels Booking Agent License.
+If you make reservations or collect payment on behalf of potential guests of a limited lodging operator, you need a Limited Lodging and Hotels Booking Agent License.

-When a dwelling unit is rented out for the short term by a renter who calls it their primary residence, living there for over half of the year, it is defined as Visitor Accommodations.
+When a dwelling unit is rented out for the short term by a renter who calls it their primary residence, living there for over half of the year, it is a property type defined as Visitor Accommodations.

 Licenses must be renewed annually.

-Airbnb operators are also required to apply for a commercial activity license.
-You can apply online or make an appointment to visit the Permit and License Center in person.
+Airbnb host and operators are also required to apply for a commercial activity license.
+You can apply online make an appointment to visit the Permit and License Center in person.
 You must also get a zoning permit.

 The city requires safety measures such as smoke alarms on every floor and in every bedroom and carbon monoxide alarms.